 A standard usage example of using expressions is to get a session ID from the server response.
 If the server returns a unique session key we can easily get it using expressions in our load script.

-To use regular expressions in your test plan, you need to use the Regular Expression Extractor in JMeter.
+To use regular expressions in your test plan, you need to use the Regular Expression Extractor of JMeter.
 You can place regular expressions in any component in a Test Plan.

 contains means that the regular expression matched at least some part of the target, so 'alphabet' "contains" 'ph.b.' because the regular expression matches the substring 'phabe'.

 matches means that the regular expression matched the whole target.
-So 'alphabet' is "matched" by 'al.*t'.
+Hence the 'alphabet' is "matched" by 'al.*t'.

 ( and ) − these enclose the portion of the match string to be returned